totaltrash/test_lv_0_17/lib/i_fix_components/README.md

 Paginator

+  * Does not work with a range of 0 (ie don't show other pages, just the chevrons and dots). possibly just want a `minimal` prop
   * Some wrapper classes applied (white background).
 This should be left to the parent to define?

 Opportunities for improvement